cortexlabs/cortex/docs/contributing/development.md

 make cortex-down
 ```

-### Deployment an Example
+### Deploy an example

 ```bash
 cd examples/iris-classifier
 path/to/cortex/bin/cortex deploy
 ```

-## Off-cluster Operator
+## Off-cluster operator

 If you're making changes in the operator and want faster iterations, you can run an off-cluster operator.

 1. `make operator-stop` to stop the in-cluster operator
-1. `make devstart` to run the off-cluster operator (which rebuilds the CLI and restarts the Operator when files change)
+2. `make devstart` to run the off-cluster operator (which rebuilds the CLI and restarts the Operator when files change)
-1. `path/to/cortex/bin/cortex configure` (on a separate terminal) to configure your cortex CLI to use the off-cluster operator.
+3. `path/to/cortex/bin/cortex configure` (on a separate terminal) to configure your cortex CLI to use the off-cluster operator.
 When prompted for operator URL, use `http://localhost:8888`

 Note: `make cortex-up-dev` will start Cortex without installing the operator.

 If you want to switch back to the in-cluster operator:

 1. `<ctrl+C>` to stop your off-cluster operator
-1. `make operator-start` to install the operator in your cluster
+2. `make operator-start` to install the operator in your cluster
-1. `path/to/cortex/bin/cortex configure` to configure your cortex CLI to use the in-cluster operator.
+3. `path/to/cortex/bin/cortex configure` to configure your cortex CLI to use the in-cluster operator.
 When prompted for operator URL, use the URL shown when running `make cortex-info`

-## Dev Workflow
+## Dev workflow

 1. `make cortex-up-dev`
-1. `make devstart`
+2. `make devstart`
-1. Make changes
+3. Make changes
-1. `make registry-dev`
+4. `make registry-dev`
-1. Test your changes with projects in `examples` or your own
+5. Test your changes with projects in `examples` or your own

 See `Makefile` for additional dev commands